 Embedded capacitance materials consist of a very thin dielectric material sandwiched between two layers of copper.
 During the manufacturing process, a coating of epoxy material laminates the copper foils together.
 An embedded capacitor in PCB of the rigid or flex substrates directly below the pin of an IC has extremely short electrical paths that reduce parasitic capacitance and inductance, lower power bus noise and minimize EMI.

 Because of the increased capacitive density, embedded PCB capacitors can act as a decoupling capacitors and facilitate the removal of discrete capacitors.
 Embedded resistors offer similar printed circuit board layout benefits.
 Combining those capabilities with the reduction in size has made embedded capacitors valuable assets for telecommunications, computing, medical, and handheld electronics equipment.

 What technologies will feel old in the future?

 The need for even smaller product footprints has started a revolution in circuit board capacitor technologies.
 One next step involves the development of high-density, ultra-thin solid aluminum PCB capacitors that offer stability in high-voltage, high-temperature applications and the circuits which power them.

-Another type of ultrathin electrolytic supercapacitor works for low power microprocessor and RF applications.
+Another type of ultrathin electrolytic supercapacitor in PCB works for low-power microprocessors and RF applications.
 Designed as embedded components, the supercapacitors provide extremely long power life for next-generation IoT devices while resisting vibration and shock.

 Altium Designer® offers a comprehensive set of tools to optimize your PCB, regardless of the type of PCB capacitor technology you’re dealing with.
 To learn more about the best practices for incorporating embedded PCB capacitors into your design, talk to an Altium Designer expert today.